Nixuge/Single-GPU-Passthrough/Global/hooks.md

 IOMMU Group 29:
 	27:00.3 Serial bus controller [0c80]: NVIDIA Corporation TU104 USB Type-C UCSI Controller [10de:1ad9] (rev a1)
 ```

-Note that my graphic card is in 4 different groups here because i'm using the zen kernel.
+Note that my graphic card is splitted in 4 different groups because i'm using the **zen kernel**.
 If you're using the regular one, all of them should be inside of one.
-Both of those options are fine.<br><br>
+Both of those options are **fine**.<br><br>
-The IDs we're looking for are in this example:
+In this example, the IDs we're looking for are:
 - 27:00.0
 - 27:00.1
 - 27:00.2